pimcore/data-hub/doc/graphl/Filtering.md

 ### Request

-Get all `Manufacturer` objects which have 'Lorem ipsum' in their title field.
+Get all `Manufacturer` objects which have 'ca' in their title field.

 ```graphql
 {